ssilverman/QNEthernet/README.md

 * `interfaceStatus()`: Returns the network interface status, `true` for UP and `false` for DOWN.
 * `isDHCPActive()`: Returns whether DHCP is active.
+* `isDHCPEnabled()`: Returns whether the DHCP client is enabled.
+This is valid whether Ethernet has been started or not.
 * `linkState()`: Returns a `bool` indicating the link state.
 * `linkSpeed()`: Returns the link speed in Mbps.
 * `linkIsCrossover()`: Returns whether a crossover cable is detected.